Siguatepeque: Geography

 Siguatepeque, is situated 1100 metres above sea level and located in the central mountains of Honduras.
 It can be described as a garden town.

 Economy

 The rural region is primarily dedicated to farm and forest enterprises.
 Building on its natural attractions and beauty, the region has opened itself up to eco-tourism, with Siguatepeque functioning as a base for visitors making trips to destinations within central Honduras.
-The National School of Forestry Science (ESNACIFOR) provides training for students from all of Latin America.
+The National University of Forestry Science (UNACIFOR) provides training for students from all of Latin America.

 Travel

 Located almost exactly halfway between Honduras' two largest cities of San Pedro Sula and Tegucigalpa, Siguatepeque is easy to reach—the town is two hours travel from either city.
 It is a stopping point for rest and refreshment for Honduran and international inter-city traffic, which has spurred a proliferation of highway restaurants and gas stations.
 The easiest and cheapest way to travel to and from Siguatepeque is by bus, from Tegucigalpa regional bus services serving San Pedro Sula, Santa Barbara, El Progreso, Tela, Santa Rosa de Copan, La Esperanza, La Ceiba, or any other town beyond Siguatepeque to the north.
 Many travellers prefer to use the direct bus services between San Pedro Sula and Tegucigalpa, served by Empresa Saenz, Empresa El Rey, and Hedman Alas bus companies.
 The direct bus service connecting Tegucigalpa is Empresas Unidas.
 For travel to La Esperanza, buses travel to the turnoff about 4 km from town centre, where other buses from there will travel onwards to the Lenca highlands.